-Complaints, Feedback and Suggestions
+Complaints, feedback and suggestions

 The ODPP aims to be accessible and responsive to victims of crime, witnesses and our other stakeholders in the prosecution process.
-As an organisation we strive to deliver a quality service and continuously improve by constructively using the feedback we receive.
+We strive to deliver a quality service and to continuously improve the way victims and witnesses are treated.

-We expect to receive feedback, compliments and complaints about our work.
-We want to know what we have done wrong, what we could do better and where we have exceeded expectations, to help us improve the way victims and witnesses are treated.
+We welcome, and will constructively use, your feedback on what we have done wrong, what we could do better and where we have exceeded expectations.

 As the prosecution process involves a number of agencies, not all feedback will be relevant to the ODPP.
 Below is a list of the feedback you should direct to us, and what you should direct to another agency.

 For further information, also see our Feedback and Complaints Policy.

 Complaints, feedback and suggestions we will deal with